marinasundstrom/BlazorMinimalApiTest/README.md

 ### Why not invoke ``MapRazorComponents<T>``?

-Since it maps components to routes automatically - and you want the control over the endpoints.
+Since it maps components to routes automatically - and you probably want control over the endpoints.

-### Why can't I server an interactive component directly from ane endpoint?
+### Why can't I serve an interactive component directly from ane endpoint?

 Why must I put the interactive component in a component that is served as static SSR?